My first car was a 2002 Honda Civic. I loved that car. Even though at the time it was over a decade old, it was in mint condition.

 4. Use content snippets

-Have your template built so it can make use of snippets and the fee library.
+Have your proposal template built so it can make use of snippets and the fee library.
 Being able to pull in standardized content will cut down on proposal creation time and get it out the door quicker.
 And make proposals more accurate!

 However, there’s a caveat with this tip.
 You can create the best content snippets ever written but without a proposal content management strategy the chances of your snippets being used properly and efficiently are slim.